home-assistant/home-assistant.io/source/_integrations/upc_connect.markdown

 ---
-title: "UPC ConnectBox"
+title: UPC ConnectBox
-description: "Instructions on how to integrate UPC ConnectBox into Home Assistant."
+description: Instructions on how to integrate UPC ConnectBox into Home Assistant.
 logo: upc.png
 ha_category:
   - Presence Detection
 ha_release: 0.36
 ---

 The `upc_connect` platform offers presence detection by looking at connected devices to a [Connect Box](https://www.upc.ch/en/internet/learn-about-internet/) from [Liberty Global](https://www.libertyglobal.com) (also known as UPC Cablecom in Switzerland) which is an Internet provider in Switzerland, Austria and the Netherlands (under Ziggo).